 Right-of-Way Surveys in Monroe County

 Professional right-of-way surveys for Monroe County properties in Monroe County.
-Serving 82,874 residents across 997 square miles with licensed Florida PSM surveyors.
+Serving 80,908 residents across 983 square miles of land with licensed Florida PSM surveyors.

 How much does a right-of-way surveys cost in Monroe County?